OSOceanAcoustics/echopype/docs/source/contributing.md

     git remote add upstream https://github.com/OSOceanAcoustics/echopype.git
     ```

-2. Create a conda environment using `mamba`, and follow the steps below:
+2. Create a conda environment using the conda-forge channel, and follow the steps below:
     ```shell
     # Create a conda environment using the supplied requirements files
     # Note the last one docs/requirements.txt is only required for building docs